By Pavel Tsatsouline, Chairman

 Our strength bias has gotten stronger than ever.
 You are not going to rush your rest periods—you are going to dominate the biggest, baddest kettlebell.

-The PM progression has become nearly foolproof.
+The Program Minimum progression has become nearly foolproof.
 A special option with lighter overspeed eccentric swings and static-dynamic method get-ups has been introduced.
 It will enable you to train and keep making progress on the days when you are not at your best.

 The training loads were carefully laid out to give you more energy for sports and other pursuits rather than to drain you.
 Because you have a life beyond kettlebells.

 A Little Every Day Goes a Long Way